 Acupuncture during pregnancy

 Since ancient times people have turned to acupuncture for many health conditions, including pregnancy.
-We can trace acupuncture back a long way.
-As a form of medicine, acupuncture was used more than 2,500 years ago and in its most basic form it can be traced back to Ancient China between 5,000 and 7,000 years ago where it was used in Chinese Medicine.
-So what is acupuncture?
+We can trace traditional Chinese medicine back a long way.
+As a form of medicine, acupuncture was used for thousands of years and in its most basic form it can be traced back to Ancient China between 5,000 and 7,000 years ago where it was used in Chinese Medicine.

 What is acupuncture?